moshix/mvs/README.md

 32. Sample parameterhandling jobs,

-33.  submit bash script for z/OS or MVS workflow in vim, and more...much, much more
+33.  submit bash script for z/OS or MVS workflow in vim,
+34. 3270 attributes
+35.  and more...much, much more